LuxoftSDL/sdl_requirements/detailed_docs/Policies/triggers_joint_all_flows.md

 a.
 The triggers for checking the cert expiration status are:
 -> ignition on
 -> TLS handshake
-b. in case module's certificate in policies is expired or invalid, the TLS handshake will fail
-c. in case TLS handshake fails because module's certificate is expired or invalid, the `count_of_TLS_errors` must not be incremented
-d. current model of backend implementation: `certificate` is always present in PTU (meaning, each successfull request for Policies Update would bring a certificate in updated PT)
+b. current model of backend implementation: `certificate` is always present in PTU (meaning, each successfull request for Policies Update would bring a certificate in updated PT)

 #### ignition cycles
 5.